morispi/CONSENT/README.md

 To run CONSENT for assembly polishing, run the followning command:

-`./CONSENT-polish --contigs contigs.fasta --reads longReads.fasta --out result.fasta`
+`./CONSENT-polish --contigs contigs.fast[a|q] --reads longReads.fast[a|q] --out result.fasta`

-  - contigs.fasta:		fasta file of contigs to polish, with one sequence per line.
+  - contigs.fast[a|q]:		fasta or fastq file of contigs to polish.
-  - longReads.fasta:	fasta file of long reads to use for polishing, with one sequence per line.
+  - longReads.fast[a|q]:	fasta or fastq file of long reads to use for polishing.
   - result.fasta:		fasta file where to output the polished contigs.

 ### Options